-We understand the stresses and strains of moving to a new house, particularly when you first experience the dependence of your home on your deployment.
+We understand the stresses and strains of moving house, particularly when you first experience the dependence of your home on your deployment.
 If you are concerned about your move into your new post, please be in touch with your Training Incumbent who will liaise with diocesan staff or the relevant archdeacon.